srikanth-selvaaraj/django_rest_api/README.md

     from rest_framework.decorators import api_view

-For function based views we use,
+For class based views we use,

     from rest_framework.views import APIView